 Smart Contracts and the NFT Ecosystem

 This is where it really gets interesting.
 Don't get me wrong this is not the only sweet spot for blockchains and dApps.
 It's just the one I know about.
 When you set up your own NFT channel with something like OpenSea, you are forced to make three transactions in quick succession.
 First you authenticate your wallet against their platform.
 Second, you authenticate your collection against the blockchain.
 And third, you create a test transaction between the currency you choose to accept for payment and the collection you have minted.
 If you are working directly with the Ethereum blockchain, at the wrong time of day these charges could run up to a few hundred dollars.
 This is where many people cry foul but the truth is that a popular network like Ethereum has to use market forces to mitigate volume.
-There are other block chains like Polygon for example that lower these fees to nothing.
+There are other block chains like Polygon or Kusama, for example, that lower these fees to almost nothing.
 But regardless of what you pay to set this up, the mechanics are the same: these are smart contracts that work exactly as needed once they are set up and require absolutely no maintenance after the first transaction.
 I can add thousands of new items to my collection without updating the smart contract between that collection and the blockchain; I can accept thousands of payments for these items under the contract set up from that first test transaction.
 When you have zero maintenance technology mixed with high trust, high speed transaction making, this truly represents a brand new landscape in the stodgy world of financial services.
 This is not a fad, this is a new beginning.

 Just Look at the Numbers